-The Oncology service at the Angell Animal Medical Center in Boston provides your pet with a state-of-the-art, multidisciplinary approach to cancer diagnosis and treatment.
-Angell’s oncology team uses their compassion and expertise to develop thoughtful treatment protocols to optimally manage your pet’s cancer.
-Unique to Angell, our Oncology Service works collaboratively with the Angell Anesthesia and Pain Medicine Services to provide maximum comfort and safety to our patients.
+Angell’s Oncology Service works collaboratively with the Angell Anesthesia and Pain Medicine Services to provide maximum comfort and safety to our patients.
 In addition, Angell’s soft tissue surgeons are among the most experienced in the world, working together with Angell oncologists to effectively treat mast cell tumors and other oncological conditions.

-Angell’s routine use of Vascular Access Ports to more comfortably administer treatment (less needles!), and side-effect-limiting Intensity-Modulated Radiation Therapy (IMRT), are also distinct benefits to Angell’s offerings not found at most veterinary cancer centers in Massachusetts.
+Unique to Angell is our routine use of Vascular Access Ports to more comfortably administer treatment (less needles!), our side-effect-limiting Intensity-Modulated Radiation Therapy (IMRT), and our Stereotactic Radiation Treatment that reduces the number of radiation treatments required, are also distinct benefits to Angell’s offerings not found at most veterinary cancer centers in Massachusetts.